 Deuteronomy 28:1-2 1And if you faithfully obey the voice of the LORD your God, being careful to do all his commandments that I command you today, the LORD your God will set you high above all the nations of the earth.
 2And all these blessings shall come upon you and overtake you, if you obey the voice of the LORD your God.

-Paul is reminding us the we have all sinned (disobeyed God’s Law) and deserve “the curse”, i.e. the punishment, which is ultimately separation from the Creator.
-We were in ‘bondage’ to sin when we did not keep the Law of God.
+Paul is reminding us that we have all sinned (disobeyed God’s Law) and deserve “the curse”, i.e. the condemnation/punishment, which ultimately is separation from the Creator.
+We were in ‘bondage’ to our sin when we did not keep the Law of God.
 The lusts of our own desires, doing what’s right in our own eyes, obeying our own flesh and not obeying God is what brings the curse upon us.

 Paul is also reminding us that Christ redeemed us, he paid our ransom with his blood.
-Jesus bought our freedom from being “under” bondage and slavery to our sin; He freed us from the dominion of sin “over” our life.
-No amount of works on our part could be enough to justify us before God, for all have sinned…
+Jesus bought our freedom from being “under” the bondage and slavery of our sin; He freed us from the dominion of sin “over” our life.
+No amount of works on our part could pay for that, or be enough to justify us before God; ‘for all have sinned’…

 We have to remember who Paul is talking to.
-He’s addressing those that were raised as pagan gentiles, and have now been deceived into believing that the Law needs to be followed to be justified before God (which it was never designed to do!).
+He’s addressing those that were raised as pagans/gentiles, and have now been deceived into believing that circumcision needs to be performed in order to be justified before God (which it was never designed to do!).

-They are relying on the Law for their justification even though Paul has taught them that faith and trust in the Messiah and ‘His work’ on the cross is what saves.
-They (we) are no longer “under” the curse, because Christ has redeemed them (us).
-We are no longer “under” condemnation, no longer “subject to the power of the Law” to sentence us guilty for our past sins; if we have confessed them AND repented (which is not continuing in those sins, and turning back to God’s righteous ways).
+They were relying on the work of circumcision for ‘justification’, even though Paul had taught them that belief in the Messiah and ‘His work’ on the tree is what justifies.
+They (we) are no longer “under” the curse/condemnation, because Christ has redeemed them (us).
+We are no longer “under” condemnation, no longer “subject to the power” that the Law has to sentence us guilty for our past sins; if we have confessed them AND repented (which is not continuing in those sins, and turning back to God’s righteous ways).